 Business Innovation - Startups Video

-This is a video create by James Blackman - Managing Partner for Cocoonfxmedia Ltd. The video is still very relevant today and is a good insight on whats needed to get your business startup up and running.
+This is a video created by James Blackman - Managing Partner for Cocoonfxmedia Ltd. The video is still very relevant today and is a good insight on what's needed to get your business startup up and running.

 What do you need to start your own business?

 I have always been an entrepreneur.
 Even from the age of 10 years old, I was busy selling my granddad's golden wedding anniversary balloons, and from that, it developed to making little manufacturing lead models, selling them to shops, to making speaker boxes and selling them to boy races.
 The real driving force for starting my own business was, working for the last company, I realised that I was making an exceptionally wealthy man even more wealthy through the job I was doing, and getting a very small reward.
 I thought to myself, "Well, I've got the skills to do it, I've got the attributes to do it, and I've got the drive."
 So, I thought I should start up my own business, which is now Cocoonfxmedia Ltd.